kleros/stake-curate/frontend/docs.md

 If there are incorrect fields, that is, fields that do not correspond with the list version contemporary to the edition, a warning is shown besides them.
 This is in the form of a red warning sign, to the left of the field name.
 Hovering over the warning sign tells you the reason.
 > Field 'Field' is unknown.

 If there are mandatory missing fields, show a warning at the top of the edition.
-On hover, show the the missing fields.
+On hover, show the missing fields.
 > Field(s) 'Field1', Field2' are missing.

 If there are validation errors for existing fields, warn on them as well with a yellow warning sign, and show the validation error.